 Can I choose which dog I want to foster?

 After completing out the Foster Application and consulting with our Foster Coordinator, the assigned coordinator will work with you to coordinate the right dog for your home and lifestyle.

 Do I have the responsibility to choose who adopts our foster dog?

-We have Adoption Coordinators who vets and screen all adoption applicants before arranging the meet and greets, home checks and finalizing the adoption contract.
-However, we rely and LOVE and welcome our fosters' input.
+We have Adoption Coordinators who vet and screen all adoption applicants before arranging the meet and greets, home checks and finalizing the adoption contract.
+However, we LOVE and welcome our fosters' input.
 After all, they know their foster dog the best!

 I've never fostered a dog or animal before.
 Am I qualified?